FormerLurker/Octolapse/octoprint_octolapse/static/docs/help/profiles.camera.webcam_settings.address.md

 This is the full path to the web camera.
-This address can be used in the Snapshot Address Template and the Camera Settings Request Templates by using the {camera_address} replacement token.
+This address can be used in the Snapshot Address and the Camera Settings Request Templates by using the {camera_address} replacement token.

 The initial setting (after install or after you restore the default settings) is based on the OctoPrint settings within the 'Webcam & Timelapse' screen.
 The OctoPrint default is (I believe) ```http://127.0.0.1:8080/```